RichardErkhov/Richard-roop/README.md

 ## For gfpgan (slightly faster then codeformer)

 To do:
-- In options/core.json change "default_chain": "faceswap,gfpgan"
+- In options/core.json change "default_chain": "facedetect,faceswap,gfpgan"

 Or if you want just enhance your video:
-- In options/core.json change "default_chain": "codeformer"
+- In options/core.json change "default_chain": "facedetect,gfpgan"

 ## For codeformer